 Ensure that you have a small first aid kit which includes; paracetamol, ibuprofen, plasters, bandages, compeed etc, so you can deal with first aid if you have to.
 Purchasing a blizzard blanket is recommended www.blizzardblanket.com

-A transceiver with three antenna and multiple search victim mode is recommended, 2m probe or longer and a steel shovel.
+A transceiver with three antenna and multiple search victim mode is recommended, 2m probe or longer and an aluminium shovel.

 35-45 litre backpack ideally a top loader which sits comfortably on your back.